SouthernMethodistUniversity/git/docs/introgitandgithub.md

 Before version control is useful, we'll have to create a text file for Git to track.
 For this session, the file we will track will be a course syllabus—we'll create that next.

 <sub>[More about creating a repository](https://swcarpentry.github.io/git-novice/03-create.html)</sub>

+# Creating a file in the project folder (plain text or Markdown)

 ## Creating a plain text file